-Northshore lies on a magnificent site on Hayling Island with water frontage and slipway onto Langstone Harbour.
+Northshore lies on a magnificent site on Hayling Island with water frontage and slipway to Langstone Harbour.
+There are four buildings: a three-storey house, a single-storey annex, a beach house and boat shed.

 Project Details